openhab/openhab-docs/_addons_bindings/zwave/doc/forest/forestshuttlesl_0_0.md

 ### Switch

+Switch binary command can be used to turn the Shuttle LZ fully open or fully closed.

+Value:

+-0x00: Close

+-0xFF: Open

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Dimmer

+Values 0-99 (%) are used to set the rail to the preferred position.

+Value 255 is used to set the curtain fully open.

+The level change is stopped when:

+\- stop multilevel start level command is received

+\- the curtain reached an end position (fully open or full closed)

+Because of version 3 of this command class, the shuttle LZ responds with the following types:

+Primary switch type: 0x03

+\- 0xFF is Open

+\- 0x00 is Closed

+Secondary switch type: 0x00 (NOT SUPPORTED)

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.